nymea/nymea-remoteproxy/README.md

 > *Note*: the `-m` starts the proxy with a dummy authenticator, which allowes to use any token, it will always be authenticated and should be used only on localhost running servers.

-    $ sudo nymea-remoteproxy -c /etc/nymea/nymea-remoteproxy -m
+    $ sudo nymea-remoteproxy -c /etc/nymea/nymea-remoteproxy -m --verbose

 ## Connect two clients

-Once the server is up and running with the dummy authenticator, you can try to connect to the service using the `nymea-remoteproxy-client` in a different terminal.
+Once the server is up and running with the dummy authenticator, you can try to connect to the service using the `nymea-remoteproxy-client` in a new terminal.

 > *Note:* assuming you are starting the client on the same system as the server:

-    $ nymea-remoteproxy-client -a 127.0.0.1 -p 443 -t "dummytoken1"
+    $ nymea-remoteproxy-client -u wss://127.0.0.1:443 -t "dummytoken"

 Open a second terminal and start the same command again.

+> *Note:* assuming you are starting the client on the same system as the server:

+    $ nymea-remoteproxy-client -u wss://127.0.0.1:443 -t "dummytoken"

+You can follow the connection flow on all parts using the `--very-verbose` option.

 # License